Some cute applications of Lagrangian cobordisms towards examples in quantitative symplectic geometry: Construction Three: Lagrangian submanifolds in of low genus

 Pick a value $-t_0$ so that the area bounded by the lines $\Re(z)=-t_0$, $\Re(z)=0$ and the shadow of $K_b$ is $C+\epsilon/8$ (each green region from \cref{fig:detail2}).
-Using the discussion following \cite[Example 4.2.2]{hicks2021lagrangian}, reparameterize the Lagrangian cobordism $K_b$ between $-t_0, -t_1$ to create a bottleneck at $-t_0$.
+Using the discussion following \cite[Example 4.2.2]{hicks2021lagrangian}, reparameterize the Lagrangian cobordism $K_b$ between the slices $-t_0$ and $0$ to create a bottleneck at $-t_0$.
 Call the resulting Lagrangian $K_c$ (\cref{fig:detail3}).
 This Lagrangian is immersed with transverse intersections, and corresponds to the suspension of an exact homotopy between the slices $-t_0$ and $0$.
 We have that $K_b|_0=K_c|_0$, and the slice $K_c|_{-t_0}$ is drawn in \cref{fig:isotopy}.
 Observe that \cref{fig:firstSurgery,fig:isotopy} differ by the light green regions (also of area $C+\epsilon/8$).
-We now apply Lagrangian surgery to the self-intersections of $K_c$ at $t=0$ and $t=-t_0$. \begin{itemize} \item At the self-intersections in the slice $t=0$, perform surgery of all the points with a surgery neck width of $\epsilon/8$.
+We now apply Lagrangian surgery to the self-intersections of $K_c$ at $t=0$ and $t=-t_0$. \begin{enumerate}[resume=surgeries, label=(s\arabic*)] \item At the self-intersections in the slice $t=0$, perform surgery at all the points with a surgery neck width of $\epsilon/8$.
 This corresponds to the small red region in \cref{fig:detail4}. \item At the self-intersections in the slice $t=-t_0$, perform surgery with neck width of $C$.
-This corresponds to the small yellow region drawn in \cref{fig:detail4}. \end{itemize} Call the subsequent Lagrangian submanifold $K_d$.
+This corresponds to the small yellow region drawn in \cref{fig:detail4}. \end{enumerate} Call the subsequent Lagrangian submanifold $K_d$.
 The dark gray region belonging to $K_d$ has area $(C+\epsilon/8)-C=\epsilon/8$.
 The slice $K_d|_{-t_0}=L_1 {}_{x_i}\#_{y_i} L_2$ as desired.
-The Lagrangian submanifold $K_3$ is obtained by truncating (\cite[Definition 3.1.6]{hicks2021lagrangian}) $K_d$ at time $-t_0$.
+The Lagrangian submanifold $K_3$ is obtained by truncating $K_d$ at time $-t_0$ in the sense of \cite[Definition 3.1.7]{hicks2021lagrangian}.
 We have from inspection that

-Finally, let $K_4: (S^1_0, S^1_0)\rightsquigarrow \emptyset$ be a u-shaped null cobordism.
+Finally, let $K_4: (S^1_0, S^1_0)\rightsquigarrow \emptyset$ be a U-shaped null cobordism.
 The concatenation $\tilde K_{\lambda, n, \epsilon}:=K_4\circ (K_1\cup K_2)\circ (K_3)^{-1}: (S^1_{\lambda/2}\cup S^1_{-\lambda/2})\rightsquigarrow \emptyset$ drawn in \cref{fig:concatenation2} is a null cobordism.
 The concatenation is performed so the ``gap'' in the middle of the cobordism has area $\epsilon/2$.
 In this way,

 We recall that $\epsilon, C$ were independently chosen as small as desired.
 For convenience, we merge these two constants into one, so that $\Area(\tilde K_{\lambda, n, \epsilon})<\lambda/(2n)+\epsilon$.